 He Cheated “Should I Stay Or Go?”
 It’s devastating to discover your husband, the person you trust the most, has betrayed you.
 It’s surreal to sit there while he actually discloses the fact that he’s been seeing someone else.
 You sit there in astonishment not believing this is happening to YOU.
 Your initial reaction is to leave, but you think doing so is what he wants.
 You’re confused and feeling a range of emotions.
 You feel bad about yourself.
 Intellectually you know it’s not your fault.
 But, emotionally, you can’t help but feel bad about yourself.
 So, what do you do now?
 Well, certainly don’t panic.
 Try and regain some dignity of control.
-What you should not do is anything impulsive to make matters worse.
-Like telling your friends, telling the children, calling divorce attorneys, shaming your husband to your parent and in-laws, etc., Remain calm and find a counselor you can talk to and sort out your thoughts and feelings.
+Don’t do anything impulsive to make matters worse.
+Like telling your friends, telling the children, calling divorce attorneys, shaming your husband to your parent and in-laws, etc., Remain calm and find a counselor who does know what to do.
+Which is help you process the situation where you sort out your thoughts and feelings.
 The better you know what you want for yourself the better you will know what to do about your relationship.
+Book to know how to do that is Happy Me Happy We: Six Steps To Know What You Want So You Know What You Want In A Relationship.
 How do you decide to stay with or leave a partner you discover is cheating on you?

 He Cheated “Should I Stay or Go?”

 Get a clear understanding of what you want.
 There are three options to consider.
 Option 1 – status quo (do nothing), Option 2 – move forward in affair recovery, or Option 3 – move on (separate/divorce).
 As a Marriage Counselor and Affair Recovery Specialist, I don’t believe you can select Option 3 without entering into Option 2 – Moving forward with a plan that outlines what is needed to do that.
 You can make an informed decision opting for Option 2 for either staying or leaving the relationship.